Northern Powerhouse Rail: Project name

 NPR has often been referred to in the press as "High Speed 3" or "HS3", in reference to the development of high-speed rail in the United Kingdom.
-The first high-speed railway line to be built in Britain was High Speed 1 (HS1), the route connecting London to the Channel Tunnel, which opened 2003–2007.
-The southern phase of a second high-speed line named High Speed 2 (HS2) is currently being constructed and is scheduled to come into service in the late 2020s.
-The HS3 designation implies the development of a third high-speed rail route.
+The first high speed railway line to be built in Britain was High Speed 1 (HS1), the route connecting London to the Channel Tunnel, which opened 2003–2007.
+A second high speed line, High Speed 2 (HS2), is currently being constructed between London and Birmingham.
+HS3 refers to the potential development of a third high speed rail route as part of NPR.

-Historically, the use of the term High Speed 3 has been loose—the House of Lords' Economic Affairs Committee (March 2015) stated that there was no firm definition of the route implied by HS3:
+Historically, the use of the term High Speed 3 has been loose–the House of Lords' Economic Affairs Committee (March 2015) stated that there was no firm definition of the route implied by HS3:

 Improvements to east-west links in the north of England have often been referred to as "HS3".
 This term has been used interchangeably to mean the connection between Leeds and Manchester or a longer route running from Liverpool to Hull via Manchester and Leeds.
 Such a railway would not necessarily need to be high-speed. [..]
 We refer to "east-west links" rather than "HS3" in this report as there is no clear indication yet what form or route the proposals might take or if the trains will be "high speed" in the same sense as HS2.